 How often should ventilation systems be maintained?

-Regular inspections are recommended every 3–6 months, with detailed maintenance schedules depending on system usage and industry standards.
+Regular inspections are recommended every 3–6 months, with detailed maintenance schedules depending on usage and industry standards.

 What factors affect ventilation system performance?

-Key factors include airflow design, filter efficiency, system maintenance, and environmental conditions such as temperature and humidity.
+Airflow design, filter efficiency, system maintenance, and environmental conditions such as temperature and humidity.

 Can ventilation systems improve energy efficiency?